-- the evaluation of the judicial systems of all CoE member States thanks to the collection and analysis of data through a specific Scheme aiming at identifying main trends of these systems and defining CoE's priorities to improve justice efficiency1, - the concrete knowledge of lengths of proceedings in the member states so as to propose pragmatic tools and measures to improve judicial time management, through the work of the SATURN Centre, which is due to evolve towards a genuine permanent European observatory of judicial timeframes, with the support of the CEPEJ Network of Pilot courts; within this framework, a court coaching programme has been made available to volunteer courts wishing to get concrete support for implementing the relevant CEPEJ tools, - preparation of concrete tools for promoting the quality of justice, including a Handbook for organising court satisfaction surveys, a report on "contractualisation and judicial processes" and guidelines on the organisation of judicial maps; draft guidelines on the role of experts in judicial proceedings and guidelines on the organisation of court premises are under preparation; within this framework, a court coaching programme has been made available to volunteer courts wishing to get concrete support for implementing the relevant CEPEJ tools, - the European Day of Justice, co-organised in all European countries with the European Commission, including the European Prize of innovative practice contributing to the quality of justice: "The Crystal Scales of Justice", see: www.coe.int/cepej
+- the evaluation of the judicial systems of all CoE member States thanks to the collection and analysis of data through a specific Scheme aiming at identifying main trends of these systems and defining CoE's priorities to improve justice efficiency, - the concrete knowledge of lengths of proceedings in the member states so as to propose pragmatic tools and measures to improve judicial time management, through the work of the SATURN Centre, which is due to evolve towards a genuine permanent European observatory of judicial timeframes, with the support of the

-1 The last report, containing data of 2012, has been made public in September 2013.
+The last report, containing data of 2012, has been made public in September 2013.
 The next report is expected by mid-2014.